Making Artists Watercolour Paints

 For a Basic 'rough and ready' watercolour paint:

 1. Mix 1 part Binder with 1 part pigment.
 Mix thoroughly to ensure there is no dry pigment left.
-Mixing a small amount of honey or glucose syrup into the binder (approx 10%) will help it mix more easily with the pigment.
+Add more binder if the paint becomes very stiff/dry.

 This method produces a watercolour with a lovely grainy texture.